Henry Smith Charity: County Grants

 County Grants made in Brighton and Hove:

-- Brighton & Hove City Mission, £5,000, towards one year’s running costs of a foodbank for disadvantaged people
+- Brighton and Hove Speak Out, £5,000, towards one year’s running costs of a project providing support and advocacy to people with learning disabilities.

 How to apply